-- Well, yes.
-But a certain amount of due diligence is wise here.
-Chickens are great to have around the barnyard – and I find them super cute and funny.
+Well, yes.
+But a certain amount of due diligence is wise when horses and chickens are buddies.
+Chickens are great around the barnyard – and I find them super cute and funny.
 Not to mention their eggs – yummy!

 Things are even more awesome when you add goats, too!
 More on goats here.

 Here’s why I love chickens and horses together at the barn:

 - The obvious cuteness factor.
 And the obvious delicious fresh egg factor.

 - Bug control.
 Chickens will eat just about anything, bugs are definitely on the menu.
 Not to mention larvae, eggs, and even rodent nests.
 Have a tick problem?
 Mow that tall grass and send in the chickens.

 - Messy eater control.
 Have a horse that loves to spill his feed?
 Chickens have it cleaned up in a jiffy.
 This will also save your horse from eating tiny grains off the sand, and there will be nothing left for any rodents to come and eat.